AkzhanBerdi/bad_dog/content/posts/hello-world.md

 tags: ["personal"]
 thumbnail: '/img/hello_world.png'
 slug: "hello-world"
 description: "Welcome to Bad Dog Data blog!
-Here we learn about programming, statistical data analysis and machine learning"
+Here we will learn about programming, statistical data analysis and machine learning"
 ---

 # Greetings to all curious minds!